tomecky1/project-task-runner/README.md

 ![Splash intro](/images/splash.jpg)

 ### ABOUT
-Landing page of branding agency made with task runner and partially Bootsstrap 4.5
+Landing page of branding agency made with task runner and partially Bootstrap 4.5

-**Technologies involved in this project inlncude:**
+**Technologies involved in this project include:**

 - HTML 5
 - CSS 3
 - Bootstrap 4.5

+*Things TODO*

+1. Add links to sections
+2. Add remote links to social sites
+3. Maybe subsites in longer term